Ihor-Mykytiuk/software-architecture/README.md

 ### 1. Registration and Authentication

 - As a **Guest**, I want to be able to register using my email and password.
+- As a **User**, I want to be able to verify my email address by following a link sent to my email
+- As a **User**, I want to be able to request a new verification email.
 - As a **User**, I want to be able to log in with valid credentials.
 - As a **User**, I want to be able to stay authenticated.